marcos-acosta/react-keyboard-control/README.md

 ### `TypedKey` interface

 This hook returns a list of `TypedKey`s as the list of keys being used in the current key sequence.
 A `TypedKey` contains two things: an `event` (the `KeyboardEvent` itself) and a `basicRepresentation`, which is a simple string representation of the keyboard event (e.g. `"⇧T"`).
-This output can be used to show the user what keypresses are currently being considered by the keyboard control (similar to other editors like vi).
+This output can be used to show the user what keystrokes are currently being considered by the keyboard control (similar to other editors like vi).

 ## Notes

 - `{key: "t", shiftKey: true}` will **not** match a capital T, because the actual `key` recorded will be `"T"`, not `"t"`.
-This applies for other keypresses too, like `option-o` produces `ø` on my keyboard.
+This applies for other keystrokes too, like `option-o` produces `ø` on my keyboard.
   - Note that keyboards can be a bit weird; users may have a Mac or Windows keyboard, and further use different layouts e.g. Dvorak.
 Since `ø` is the `key` recorded by the `KeyboardEvent` when I press `option-o`, that's how I would register the keypress hook.
 But it might be possible that `option-o` produces a different `key` on a different keyboard.
-- `KeyboardEvent`s that are only meta keys (e.g. command, option) are discarded immediately, since we usually only care about the non-meta keypress that eventually follows.
+- `KeyboardEvent`s that are only meta keys (e.g. command, option) are discarded immediately, since we usually only care about the non-meta key that eventually follows.
 In other words, you can match for `⌘;` but not `⌘` alone.
 - If a key event occurs which doesn't match any candidate keypress hooks, the current key sequence will be discarded (think of hitting "escape")